Nolte Gateway Center, third floor

 transcripts, eligibility recheck requests, extension requests, or for an application.

 Combat Veterans and Surviving Spouse/Dependents Tuition Benefit.
-This benefit is reserved for Wyoming Vietnam Veterans, Overseas Combat Veterans, and surviving spouses and dependents.
-Eligibility is based off of residency in Wyoming prior to enlistment.
-Special application is required with a copy of DD-214 or DD-215.
+This benefit is reserved for Wyoming Vietnam veterans, overseas combat veterans, and surviving spouses and dependents.
+Eligibility is based on residency in Wyoming before enlistment.
+A special application is required with a copy of DD-214 or DD-215.
 Contact Enrollment Services for more details.

 EMT, Firefighter, and Peace Officers Surviving Dependents Tuition Awards.